 Things you have control over:

-Your hosting package: switch to a dedicated server as soon as you see a post getting big like that.
-If I had switched (using Sarah, not what Host Gator was offering to do) that Sunday when I called to ask Host Gator about my account, I would have been moved to the new server by the time the operating system was released, and wouldn’t have lost those 12 hours of traffic (and ad money!).
+- Your hosting package: switch to a dedicated server as soon as you see a post getting big like that.
+If I had switched (using my blog helper, not what Host Gator was offering to do) that Sunday when I called to ask Host Gator about my account, I would have been moved to the new server by the time the operating system was released, and wouldn’t have lost those 12 hours of traffic (and ad money!).

-A great tech guru.
-I’ve been using Sarah for my blog help for a couple of years now, and having her “in my back pocket” during this crazy time was a lifesaver.
+- A great tech guru.
+Having someone “in my back pocket” during this crazy time was a lifesaver.
 She offered advice and knows a heck of a lot more about all this than I do.
-She was there when I needed her and quick to offer her help at (literally) all hours.
+She was there when I needed her and quickly to offer her help at (literally) all hours.
 She understood what was going on and how important it was to me.
-I can’t recommend her enough.

 Things you have no control over: